torproject/tor/doc/HACKING/Tracing.md

 The `subsystem` parameter is the name of the subsytem the trace event is in.
 For example that could be "scheduler" or "vote" or "hs".
 The idea is to add some context to the event so when we collect them we know where it's coming from.

-The `event_name` is the name of the event which helps a lot with adding some semantic to the event.
-Finally, `args` is any number of arguments we want to collect.
+The `event\_name` is the name of the event which adds better semantic to the event.

+The `args` can be any number of arguments we want to collect.

 Here is an example of a possible tracepoint in main():

 	tor_trace(main, init_phase, argc)

-The above is a tracepoint in the `main` subsystem with `init_phase` as the event name and the `int argc` is passed to the event as well.
+The above is a tracepoint in the `main` subsystem with `init\_phase` as the event name and the `int argc` is passed to the event as one argument.

 How `argc` is collected or used has nothing to do with the instrumentation (adding trace events to the code).
 It is the work of the tracer so this is why the trace events and collection framework (tracer) are decoupled.
 You _can_ have trace events without a tracer.

-### Tracer ###
+### Instrumentation ###

-In `src/trace/events.h`, we map the `tor_trace()` function to the right tracer.
-A tracer support is only enabled at compile time.
-For instance, the file `src/trace/debug.h` contains the mapping of the generic tracing function `tor_trace()` to the `log_debug()` function.
-More specialized function can be mapped depending on the tracepoint.
+In `src/lib/trace/events.h`, we map the high level `tor\_trace()` macro to one or many enabled instrumentation.

+Currently, we have 3 types of possible instrumentation:

+1. Debug

+  This will map every tracepoint to `log\_debug()`.
+However, none of the arguments will be passed on because we don't know their type nor the string format of the debug log.
+The output is standardized like this:

+    [debug] __FUNC__: Tracepoint <event_name> from subsystem <subsystem> hit.

+2. USDT

+  User Statically-Defined Tracing (USDT) is a kind of probe which can be handled by a variety of tracers such as SystemTap, DTrace, perf, eBPF and ftrace.

+  For each tracer, one will need to define the ABI in order for the tracer to be able to extract the data from the tracepoint objects.
+For instance, the tracer needs to know how to print the circuit state of a `circuit\_t` object.

+3. LTTng-UST

+  LTTng Userspace is a tracer that has it own type of instrumentation.
+The probe definitions are created within the C code and is strongly typed.

+  For more information, see https://lttng.org/docs.

 ## Build System ##

-This section describes how it is integrated into the build system of tor.
+This section describes how the instrumentation is integrated into the build system of tor.

-By default, every tracing events are disabled in tor that is `tor_trace()` is a NOP.
+By default, every tracing events are disabled in tor that is `tor\_trace()` is a NOP thus has no execution cost time.

-To enable a tracer, there is a configure option on the form of:
+To enable a specific instrumentation, there are configure options:

-	--enable-tracing-<tracer>

-We have an option that will send every trace events to a `log_debug()` (as mentionned above) which will print you the subsystem and name of the event but not the arguments for technical reasons.
-This is useful if you want to quickly see if your trace event is being hit or well written.
-To do so, use this configure option:

-	--enable-tracing-debug
+1. Debug: `--enable-tracing-instrumentation-debug`

+2. USDT: `--enable-tracing-instrumentation-usdt`

+3. LTTng: `--enable-tracing-instrumentation-lttng`

+They can all be used together or independently.
+If one of them is set, `HAVE\_TRACING` define is set.
+And for each instrumentation, a `USE\_TRACING\_INSTRUMENTATION\_<type>` is set.

-## Instrument Tor ##
+## Adding a Tracepoint ##

 This is pretty easy.
-Let's say you want to add a trace event in `src/feature/rend/rendcache.c`, you only have to add this include statement:
+Let's say you want to add a trace event in `src/feature/rend/rendcache.c`, you first need to include this file:

-	#include "trace/events.h"
+	#include "lib/trace/events.h"

-Once done, you can add as many as you want `tor_trace()` that you need.
-Please use the right subsystem (here it would be `hs`) and a unique name that tells what the event is for.
-For example:
+Then, the `tor\_trace()` macro can be used with the specific format detailled before in a previous section.
+As an example:

 	tor_trace(hs, store_desc_as_client, desc, desc_id);

-If you look in `src/trace/events.h`, you'll see that if tracing is enabled it will be mapped to a function called:

-	tor_trace_hs_store_desc_as_client(desc, desc_id)

-And the point of all this is for that function to be defined in a new file that you might want to add named `src/trace/hs.{c|h}` which would defined how to collect the data for the `tor_trace_hs_store_desc_as_client()` function like for instance sending it to a `log_debug()` or do more complex operations or use a userspace tracer like LTTng (https://lttng.org).
+For `Debug` instrumentation, you have nothing else to do.

+For `USDT`, instrumentation, you will need to define the probes in a way the specific tracer can understand.
+For instance, SystemTap requires you to define a `tapset` for each tracepoints.

+For `LTTng`, you will need to define the probes in the `trace-probes-<subsystem>.{c|h}` file.
+See the `trace-probes-circuit.{c|h}` file as an example and https://lttng.org/docs/v2.11/#doc-instrumenting.

+## Performance ##

+A word about performance when a tracepoint is enabled.
+One of the goal of a tracepoint (USDT, LTTng-UST, ...) is that they can be enabled or disabled.
+By default, they are disabled which means the tracer will not record the data but it has to do a check thus the cost is basically the one of a `branch`.

+If enabled, then the performance depends on the tracer.
+In the case of LTTng-UST, the event costs around 110nsec.